-The church from the fifteenth century consisted of a rectangular nave with no externally separated chancel.
-In the sixteenth century, the southern nave was built with an equal length and the same shape as the previous one and a four-sided tower on the western side.
-The porches were added both to the southern and northern nave.
+The church was situated on a high hill surrounded by a cemetery.
+In the 15th century it consisted of a rectangular nave without a separated externally chancel.
+In the 16th century, a southern nave of equal length and the same shape as the previous one was added, and a four-sided tower on the west side of the older nave.
+Porches have been added to both the southern and northern naves.

 Website britishlistedbuildings.co.uk, Church of St Trillo A Grade II Listed Building in Rhos-on-Sea, Conwy.

 Website historypoints.org, St Trillo’s Church, Llandrillo-yn-Edeyrn.